German-built ESA space probe Hera is ready to take a closer look at near-Earth asteroids

 CubeSats land on Dimorphos

 Hera will also carry two CubeSats, named Juventas and Milani, each the size of a shoebox.
 The nanosatellites will observe Dimorphos at close range and ultimately attempt to land on it in the final phase of the mission to measure its surface characteristics, interior structure and gravitational field.
-The measurements will determine the exact mass of Dimorphos in order to understand exactly how effective DART's deflection was.
+The measurements are intended to determine the exact mass of Dimorphos, which will have already been determined by the AFCs.
 The data obtained will then be used to calculate how other celestial bodies could be deflected, forming the basis of a planetary defence mission in the event of an asteroid on a collision course with Earth.
 The data collected will also mark a further milestone in asteroid research more generally.

 German technology featured in a European joint project